 This area is where we experienced true value with Ring.
 If you’re not familiar with professional monitoring, it essentially connects your system to a monitoring center in case of a break-in or emergency.
 When your alarm goes off, the monitoring center is immediately notified and responds with the appropriate action.4 Ring’s response times vary, but they average about 30 seconds.

 Tip: Many brands like Ring offer a 30-day free trial of their monitoring service.
 It’s worth trying for one month, and if you don’t like it, you can cancel for free.

 Ring’s monitoring plan costs are among the cheapest in the industry.
-If you go with the Ring Alarm, you’ll want the Ring Protect Plus plan, which costs $10 per month.
-The $3 per month plan is for users with a single device installed, such as a Ring Video Doorbell or Spotlight Cam.
+If you go with the Ring Alarm, you’ll want the Ring Protect Plus plan or Ring Protect Pro plan which cost $10 and $20 per month respectively.
+The $3.99 per month plan is for users with a single device installed, such as a Ring Video Doorbell or Spotlight Cam.

-Neither plan requires a long-term contract, and you can cancel at any time without penalty.5 Ring Alarm’s flexibility is a substantial benefit, as many companies require you to sign a 12- or 36-month contract to use their systems.
-We find that most users tolerate paying $30 per month or more for 24-7 professional monitoring, that is until they realize it’s only $10 per month with Ring.6
+Ring plans don’t require a long-term contract, and you can cancel at any time without penalty.5 Ring Alarm’s flexibility is a substantial benefit in our eyes, as many companies require you to sign a 12- or 36-month contract to use their systems.
+We find that most users tolerate paying $30 per month or more for 24/7 professional monitoring, that is until they realize it’s only $20 per month with Ring.6

 If you think the Ring Alarm system is a good fit for your budget and lifestyle, we can offer a few recommendations.